Vacancy -- Press Officer

 Job Specific Criteria:

-There will be an initial sift against the evidence provided under the Job Specific Criteria provided by applicants.
-If you are deemed competent in that section, the remainder of the application will be assessed.
+Once your application is received there will be an initial sift against the evidence that you have provided for the Job Specific Criteria.
+If you are successful at the initial sift the remainder of your application will be assessed.
+This will determine if you are to be invited to interview.

-The interview will consist of two elements, a written exercise and a panel interview.
+The interview process will consist of two elements, a written exercise and a panel interview.
+Further details of the written exercise will be made available to you prior to your interview.

-Feedback will only be provided if you attend an interview.
+Feedback on your application will only be provided if you attend an interview.

 How to apply

 All applications for this vacancy should be made online via the Welsh Government's online application system.
-If you have a disability which would prevent you from applying on-line, please e-mail SharedServiceHelpdesk@gov.wales to request an application pack in an alternative format, or to request a reasonable adjustment related to a disability in order to submit your application.
+If you have an impairment which would prevent you from applying on-line, please e-mail SharedServiceHelpdesk@gov.wales to request an application pack in an alternative format, or to request a reasonable adjustment related to an impairment in order to submit your application.

 To apply, you'll need to have an account on our online application system.
 Click the 'Apply' button below, and you'll be asked to 'Log in' if you already have an account, or 'Register' if you don't yet have an account.
 Registration takes just a few minutes to complete.
 You'll need an e-mail address to be able to register.
 Once you've registered for an account and logged in, you'll be taken to the online application form, which you'll need to fully complete and submit before the deadline on the closing date.